kostaz/python-autotools-tutorial/README.md

 3. Run 'autoconf' to create configure script.
 4. Run 'automake --add-missing' to create Makefile.in files.
 5. Run './configure' to create Makefile files.
+6. Run 'make' to compile and create executable.

 References
 ----------